 - There will likely be a tax liability on the amount you convert each year.

-- The conversion could lead to you being in a higher tax bracket which could increase your overall tax liability, not just the tax on the converted amount.
+- The conversion amount could lead to you being in a higher tax bracket which could increase your overall tax liability, not just the tax on the converted amount.

 - There is a five-year waiting period even if you convert your funds after you are 59 ½ years old.